filipecalasans/realTimePlot/README.md

 ```

-### The UI element PlotArea
+### The UI element *PlotArea*

-We have created the UI component *plortarea.ui* which can be added to your application using QDesigner. *PlotArea* is
-a component that inherits the class QCustomPlot and provides a Real Time Plot area similar to Oscilloscopes.
+PlotArea* is an UI component that inherits the class *QCustomPlot* and provides Real Time Plot area similar to an Oscilloscope.

-You might want to see QCustomPlot documentation to see what features you have by default in the Plot.
-Fell free to customize or subclass PlotArea as needed.
+You might want to see QCustomPlot documentation to see what features it provides by default in the Plot.
+Fell free to customize or subclass *PlotArea* as needed.

 ## Example

-This example instantiates a fixed number of curves each one backed for its own stream of points.
-The curves are all added to the same PlotArea as you can notice in the *MainWindow*'s constructor.
+This example instantiates a fixed number of curves, each one backed for its own stream of points.
+The curves are added to the same *PlotArea* as you can notice in the *MainWindow*'s constructor.

-We simulate a stream of points coming in real time in the **timerEvent**, which runs at the periodicity of **SAMPLE_GENERATION_PERIOD** ms.
+We simulate a stream of points coming in real time in the **timerEvent** handler, which runs at the periodicity of **SAMPLE_GENERATION_PERIOD**.

-You might want to check the file MainWindow.ui to see how we placed the **PlotArea** component to the MainWindow.
-However, if you need a more dynamic layout you might want to instantiate it programmatically.
+You can check the file MainWindow.ui to see how we placed the **PlotArea** component to the MainWindow.
+However, if you need a more dynamic layout you may need to instantiate it programmatically.

 ```c++
 #include "mainwindow.h"